-UCLan sports journalism graduate Martin Young has worked for two of the country’s most renowned football clubs and is now one of Liverpool FC’s VT Editors, where he edits visual content for the TV channel’s various shows as well as their website video service LFCTVGO.
+University of Central Lancashire Sports Journalism graduate, Martin Young, has worked for two of the UK’s most renowned football clubs and is now one of Liverpool F.C.’s VT Editor’s, where he edits visual content for the TV channel’s various shows as well as their website video service LFCTVGO.

-As a VT Editor, Martin enjoys his job and even though he took on a different profession to the one he dreamt of, the versatile nature of his role means that he gets to do what he loves in the field he loves, whilst still harbouring the ambition of fulfilling his dream of sports commentary - and he is in the right place to do it.
+As a VT Editor, Martin enjoys his job and even though he took on a different profession to the one he dreamt of, the versatile nature of his role means that he gets to do what he loves in the field he loves, whilst still harbouring the ambition of fulfilling his dream of sports commentary.

-In 2013, Martin waved goodbye to his fellow students and it wasn’t long before he kicked off his footy media profession in style as he had an industry job in the bag.
+In 2013, Martin waved goodbye to his fellow students and it wasn’t long before he kicked off his football media profession in style.
 He said: “Just two weeks after I graduated, I was fortunate enough to become a Multimedia Intern at West Ham United FC.”

 As an intern, Martin assisted the Multimedia Editor in the day-to-day running of the club’s online video content, including its YouTube channel and social media pages where he found himself filming, editing, producing and directing.
 He said: “The content I put together would vary from filming an interview with the first manager, to editing a set of match highlights from one of the academy teams, to setting up lighting, cameras and props single-handed for a panel show with guests.”

-He said: “My role did not alter when I became Multimedia Assistant; however, I was given more responsibility as the club would begin to send me on a number of first team away games, as well as pre-season training camps abroad that the first team would attend ahead of a new season.”
+He said: “My role didn’t alter when I became Multimedia Assistant; however, I was given more responsibility as the club would begin to send me on a number of first team away games, as well as pre-season training camps abroad.”

-As an experienced editor, Martin has some sound advice for those with similar career aspirations.
-He said: “The media industry is a competitive market, fast-paced and forever changing.
+As an experienced editor, Martin has some advice for those with similar career aspirations.
+He said: “The media industry is a competitive market, fast paced and forever changing.
 It is not enough to saunter along just doing the work set by your lecturers.